Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Cloud-Layer.md

 After you add a **Cloud Layer** override, you must enable it in the override itself.
 In the override, Check the **Enable** property.
 HDRP now renders **Cloud Layer** for any Camera this Volume affects.

+<a name="DefaultCloudMap"></a>

+## Using the default Cloud Map

+An example Cloud Map texture named `DefaultCloudLayer` is included in the HDRP package.
+As it is a CustomRenderTexture, you can duplicate the asset in your project and tweak some parameters.
+To do so, first duplicate the `DefaultCloudLayer` CustomRenderTexture.
+Then duplicate the `DefaultCloudLayerMaterial` and select it in the inspector of your CustomRenderTexture.

 <a name="CustomizingCloudMap"></a>

 ## Customizing the Cloud Map

 The Cloud Map is a 2D texture in LatLong layout (sometimes called Cylindrical or Equirectangular) that contains cloud color in the RGB channel and cloud coverage in the alpha channel.
-An example texture named `DefaultCloudLayer` is included in the package.
 If **Upper Hemisphere Only** is checked, the map is interpreted as being the upper half of a LatLong texture.

 <a name="CustomizingFlowmap"></a>